biermeester/Pylinter/README.rst

 **2012-09-06**

 * Pylinter now allows for platform and/or host specific configuration to be stored in a single configuration file.
-This is particulary useful for the ``pylint_path`` setting.
+This is particularly useful for the ``pylint_path`` setting.

   Simply change a setting like